Dmitri Young: High school career

 Young attended Rio Mesa High School in Oxnard, California.
 He never hit below a .400 batting average while playing in high school and earned USA Today High School All-American honors in his senior season.

 Young initially committed to play college baseball for the Miami Hurricanes.

 Minor leagues

 The St. Louis Cardinals selected Young in the first round, with the fourth overall selection, in the 1991 Major League Baseball draft.
 Early in his professional career, Young's weight raised concerns.
 In 1994, a Cardinals farm director told the Los Angeles Times that the organization worried he might "eat himself out a major league career."
 At the time, he weighed 240 lb.

-In 1995, Young punched a fan who had been heckling him, which earned him a suspension from the Texas League.
+In 1995, Young punched a fan who had been heckling him and calling him racial slurs, which earned him a suspension from the Texas League.

 Finally, in 1996, he had a big year at Triple-A Louisville, batting .333, being chosen as a Triple-A All-Star first baseman and the St. Louis Cardinals Minor League Player of the Year.
 He was called up at the end of the season and played a few games with St. Louis in the majors.